 The Marangu Route, also known as the “Coca-Cola” or “Tourist” route, is the oldest and one of the most popular routes on Mount Kilimanjaro.
 It’s favored for its relatively gentle slope and the unique accommodation it offers: dormitory-style huts at each campsite.
 This 5-day itinerary is a fast-paced option for reaching the summit, but it’s important to note that it has a lower summit success rate compared to longer routes due to the shorter acclimatization period.

-What’s Typically Included in a 5-Day Marangu Route Package:
+What’s Typically Included in a 5-Day Marangu Route cost:

 The best time to climb the Marangu Route in 5 days is during the dry seasons: